Polyamory and Fairness

 Another real-world example: Some people I’ve spoken to online were part of a polyamorous triad that included a woman who was facing major upheaval in her life.
 She’d just come out of a bitter divorce, and was feeling emotionally and financially vulnerable.
 She needed, and asked for, a great deal of support from her partners, which they offered without question.
 Later, when she found herself on more solid footing and felt emotionally ready to engage the world again, she began exploring a new relationship, which made her partners feel put out; they felt that since they had supported her through her divorce, they should have some more input in how quickly and to what extent any new partnerships formed.

-And the answer, of course, is “Nobody owes you for the experiences that you have had.
+The answer is “Nobody owes you for the experiences that you have had.
 In fact, you have done something wonderful; you have helped to bring down barriers in someone’s heart, and helped that person find a place where they can now experience the world more fully and engage others in a way that they couldn’t before.
 Go you!”

 In other words, you’ve made a positive difference in someone’s life…and you’re now upset because you feel it’s not fair that other folks get to benefit from that?
 Well, that’s what happens when you make someone’s life better; the whole world gets just a little bit brighter.
 Why would anyone want to be stingy about that?